Negative tripartite mutual information after quantum quenches in integrable systems: Introduction

 \section{Introduction}

 Recent years witnessed the stunning success of hydrodynamic approaches to describe entanglement dynamics in integrable quantum many-body systems.
 The so-called quasiparticle picture, which was originally put forward~\cite{calabrese2005evolution} in the context of Conformal Field Theory (CFT), spurred a tremendous amount of activity~\cite{fagotti2008evolution,alba2017entanglement,bertini2022growth,alba2021generalized}.
 The tenet of the quasiparticle picture is that in integrable systems after a quantum quench~\cite{calabrese2016introduction,vidmar2016generalized,essler2016quench} the entanglement growth is attributable to the ballistic propagation of entangled \emph{pairs} of quasiparticles.
 The quasiparticle picture proved to be succesful in generic quenches in free theories~\cite{fagotti2008evolution}, as well as in interacting integrable systems~\cite{alba2017entanglement,alba2018entanglement}.
 Crucially, the quasiparticle picture relies on thermodynamic information.
-Precisely, the quasiparticles and the entanglement shared between them are extracted from the Generalized Gibbs Ensemble~\cite{calabrese2016introduction} ($GGE$) that describes the steady state after the quench.
-The only ingredient of non-thermodynamic origin is the pair structure itself, or, in general, the pattern in which the quasiparticles are entangled.
-This pattern is enforced by the initial state.
-Interestingly, the pair structure is related to a special class of ``integrable'' quenches~\cite{piroli2017what}, for which the $GGE$ can be obtained in closed form.
+Precisely, in the presence of entangled pairs, the quasiparticles and the entanglement shared between them are extracted from the Generalized Gibbs Ensemble~\cite{calabrese2016introduction} (GGE) that describes the steady state after the quench.
+The only ingredient of non-thermodynamic origin is the pair structure itself, or, in general, the number of entangled quasiparticles generated after the quench.
+This entanglement pattern, i.e., the type of entangled multiparticle excitations that are resposible for the entanglement spreading, is enforced by the initial state.
+Interestingly, the pair structure is related to a special class of ``integrable'' quenches~\cite{piroli2017what}, for which the GGE can be obtained in closed form.